-Molina Providers are to maintain office-site and medical record keeping practices standards.
-Molina continually monitors Member appeals and complaints /grievances for all office sites to determine the need of an office site visit and will conduct office site visits as needed.
-Molina assesses the quality, safety and accessibility of office sites where care is delivered against standards and thresholds.
+Passport Providers are to maintain office-site and medical record keeping practice standards.
+Passport continually monitors Member appeals and complaints/grievances for all office sites to determine the need of an office site visit and will conduct office site visits as needed.
+Passport assesses the quality, safety and accessibility of office sites where care is delivered against standards and thresholds.
 A standard survey form is completed at the time of each visit.
 This includes an assessment of:

 - Physical Accessibility

 - Physical Appearance

 - Adequacy of Waiting and Examining Room Space

-- Adequacy of Medical/Treatment Record Keeping

-- •